 Students shall have no expectations of privacy when using district e-mail or computer systems.
 E-mail messages shall be used only for approved educational purposes.
 Students must use appropriate language in all messages.
 Students are expected to use the system following guidelines approved by teachers or the administration.

 Any e-mail or computer application or information in district computers or computer systems is subject to monitoring by the staff and/or administration.
 The school retains the right to duplicate any information created by students in a computer system or on any individual computer.
-Students who violate these rules, or any other classroom rules relating to computer use are subject to disciplinary action up to and including suspension from school.
+Students who violate these rules or any other classroom rules relating to computer use are subject to disciplinary action up to and including suspension from school.

 PERMISSION FOR INTERNET USE AT HODGEMAN COUNTY SCHOOLS